taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 Errors reported by the Taichi C-API.
 Enumerants greater than or equal to zero are success states.

-- `enumeration.error.incomplete`: The output data is truncated because the user-provided buffer is too small.
+- `enumeration.error.truncated`: The output data is truncated because the user-provided buffer is too small.
 - `enumeration.error.success`: The Taichi C-API invocation finished gracefully.
 - `enumeration.error.not_supported`: The invoked API, or the combination of parameters is not supported by the Taichi C-API.
 - `enumeration.error.corrupted_data`: Provided data is corrupted.